We have a range of leave options depending on your needs and employment type. Most leave can be applied for on HRonline.

 Staff have the ability to access their annual leave entitlements during the year (usually taken in the non-teaching period) with the prior approval of the Head of School.

 It is expected that all annual leave accrued is taken during the year.
 To apply for annual leave please use HRonline.
-If you don't have access to HRonline please complete the annual leave form (PDF, 37KB).
+If you don't have access to HRonline please complete the annual leave form (Academic) (PDF, 554KB).

 It is important that academic staff use HRonline where possible to book annual leave.
 This ensures we can maintain accurate records of when staff are travelling, working off-site or are on leave.